powerthinking/squiggle-matching/README.md

 ---

 ## Current status

-This repository is under active development.
-The immediate focus is:
+Active development with current focus on:

-1) Finalize Scout pipeline end-to-end
+1) Finalizing Scout pipeline end-to-end
-2) Validate squiggle descriptor + event detection on controlled curricula
+2) Validating descriptor and event detection on controlled curricula
-3) Scale into Research runs + publish the first trajectory dataset + writeup
+3) Scaling into Research runs and preparing the first trajectory dataset + writeup
-4) Release the Math Corpus Prize dataset package(s) with analysis
+4) Packaging Math Corpus Prize datasets with accompanying analysis

+---

 ## Contact / collaboration
 If you’re working on similar “learning dynamics” or training-trajectory interpretability, I’d love to compare notes, methods, and results.